Arnaz87/aulang/culang.md

   // The same as above, the argument names are ignored void f (int arg0);

-  // The same but the function is instead refered with "ff" void f (int) as ff;
+  // Same but in this file, the function is named ff void f (int) as ff;

   // arguments and return types work as with regular functions